sait-wbdv/fall-2021/src/assignments/cpnt262/assignment-5.md

 ---

 ## Criteria
-2 points will be given for each of the following criteria, for a total of 10 points:
+4 points will be given for each of the following criteria, for a total of 20 points:

 ### 1. Server setup
 - Project directory structure:

     ```
     project-root
-    └─ data
+    └─ models
+       ├─ seeds
-       └─ gallery.js (or similar)
+         └─ items.js
+       └─ Item.js (change name to match your data)
     └─ public
        ├─ assets
          ├─ css